Karl Malden: The Streets of San Francisco (1972–1977)

-In 1972, Malden was approached by producer Quinn Martin about starring as Lt.
+In 1972, producer Quinn Martin gave Malden the role of Lt.
 Mike Stone in The Streets of San Francisco.
 Although the concept originated as a made-for-television movie, ABC quickly signed on to carry it as a series.
-Martin hired Michael Douglas to play Lt.
+Michael Douglas played Lt.
 Stone's young partner, Inspector Steve Keller.

-Malden's character Stone was a widowed veteran cop with more than 20 years of experience, who is paired with Keller, an officer recently graduated from college.
-During its first season, The Streets of San Francisco was a ratings winner among many other 1970s crime dramas, and served as ABC's answer to such shows as Hawaii Five-O, Adam-12, Ironside, Barnaby Jones, Kojak, McMillan & Wife, Police Woman, The Rockford Files, and Switch.
+Malden's character Stone was a widowed cop with more than 20 years of experience, who is paired with Keller, a recently graduated officer.
+During its first season, The Streets of San Francisco was a ratings winner among many other 1970s crime dramas.
 For his work as Lt.
-Stone, Malden was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series four times between 1974 and 1977, but never won.
-After two episodes in the fifth season, Douglas left the show to act in movies; Douglas had also produced the film One Flew Over the Cuckoo's Nest in 1975.
-Lt.
+Stone, Malden was nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series four times between 1974 and 1977, though he never won.
+After two episodes in the fifth season, Douglas left the show to act in movies; Lt.
 Stone's new partner was Inspector Dan Robbins, played by Richard Hatch.
 The show took a ratings nosedive after being rescheduled against another Quinn Martin series on CBS, Barnaby Jones, and ABC cancelled the series after five seasons and 120 episodes.